fp7-netide/Engine/odl-shim/README.md

 Now, navigate to Engine/odl-shim and perform ```mvn clean install```

-The .jar should be in this path:
+The .jar should be in this path: `~/.m2/repository/org/opendaylight/openflowplugin/pyretic-odl/0.1.0-SNAPSHOT`
-~/.m2/repository/org/opendaylight/openflowplugin/pyretic-odl/0.1.0-SNAPSHOT

 In addition, it is inside the target folder that has just being created in Engine/odl-shim.

+# Running ODL shim client inside Karaf

 Go to the karaf console (which you opened before, just after running ```./bin/karaf```, right?) and install the json bundle (which is a dependency that the odl shim has) like this:
 ```bundle:install -s mvn:com.googlecode.json-simple/json-simple/1.1.1```